 So I don’t have a dharma talk from class to share, but I do have some thoughts, as well as links to past dharma posts that might speak to you right now.

-Looking at Thanksgiving with our ongoing veil metaphor, I notice that one of the threads in mine is a memory of an American movie I watched years ago on a bus in Mexico on the way to Guadalajara.
+Looking at Thanksgiving with our ongoing veil metaphor, many of us Americans grew up having images like the one above woven into our veil about the origins of our country.
+So it’s the way we imagine the first Thanksgiving 400 years ago.
+But we each have many more threads about the day and its history.
+I notice that one of the threads in mine is a memory of an American movie I watched years ago on a bus in Mexico on the way to Guadalajara.
 I don’t remember what movie it was but there was a classic scene of kids in a U.S. school performing a Thanksgiving play, dressed up as pilgrims and Indians.
 Being out of the country, I looked at the pageant with fresh eyes.
 I could see the tradition with the kind of appreciation and acceptance I felt watching the often spectacular and always heartwarming religious and national traditional displays in Mexico.
 I felt an unfamiliar swelling up of nostalgia for the holiday and its special part in American life.

 So now I make room for that nostalgic thread to exist in my Thanksgiving veil, along with threads that are currently more dominant, that weave themselves more urgently.
 These are the threads of desire to better understand what happened 400 years ago at that first Thanksgiving feast, full of the implications for the future of all the descendants of both those pilgrims, other immigrants who came later, descendants of the Wampanoag tribe who taught the pilgrims how to survive, and the hundreds of other native tribes, and the original inhabits of all the Americas, who for thousands of years before colonization had lived in wise harmony with the land they inhabited.